Bill Text: MI SB0657 | 2023-2024 | 102nd Legislature | Engrossed

 (e) A statement that the owner or possessor of the animal is responsible for all costs described in subsection (8), unless the court determines that the seizure of the animal was not substantially justified by law.

 (16) A request for a hearing within 14 days after the date on the notice prevents forfeiture of the animal until the court determines whether the requirement to post a security deposit or bond is justified, whether the amount of the security deposit or bond is fair and reasonable, or both.
 Notice of a request for a hearing under subsection (15) must be served on the animal control agency holding the animal before the expiration of the 14-day period described in subsection (15).
 A hearing on whether the requirement to post a security deposit or bond is justified, whether the amount of the security deposit or bond is fair and reasonable, or both, must be held within 21 days of the request for the hearing.
-The hearing is before a judge without a jury and the prosecuting attorney has the burden to establish by a preponderance of the evidence that a violation of this section occurred.
-If the court finds that the prosecuting attorney has met the burden, that the security deposit or bond is reasonable, or both, the animal will be forfeited to the animal control agency that seized the animal unless the owner or possessor of the animal posts the required security deposit or bond within 72 hours after the hearing.
+The hearing is before a judge without a jury and the prosecuting attorney has the burden to establish by a preponderance of the evidence that the bond meets the requirements of this subsection.
+If the court finds that the prosecuting attorney has met the burden, that the security deposit or bond is justified and reasonable, or both, the animal will be forfeited to the animal control agency that seized the animal unless the owner or possessor of the animal posts the required security deposit or bond within 72 hours after the hearing.
+The court shall find the bond is not justified if the owner or possessor is indigent or has a substantial financial hardship.
+If the owner or possessor is currently serving a sentence in a correctional institution or is receiving residential treatment in a mental health or substance abuse facility, the owner or possessor must be rebuttably presumed to have a substantial financial hardship.
+The court shall consider the owner's or possessor's ability to pay, including, but not limited to, employment status, employment history, and financial history.
+If the court finds the bond is not reasonable based on the owner's or possessor's ability to pay, the court may forego a bond or set a reasonable bond amount.
 An owner's or possessor's failure to appear at a scheduled hearing requested under this subsection will result in automatic forfeiture of the animal to the animal control agency if the date of the scheduled hearing is more than 14 days after the date on the notice described in subsection (15).
 The testimony of a defendant at a hearing held under this subsection is only admissible against the defendant for the purpose of impeachment or in a criminal prosecution for perjury.
 The testimony of a defendant at a hearing held under this subsection does not waive the defendant's constitutional right against self-incrimination.

 (17) An animal control agency that holds or requires to be held a seized animal under subsection (3) shall hold the animal for a period of 14 consecutive days, including weekends and holidays, beginning on the date notice was given under subsection (14).
 After the expiration of the 14 days, if the owner or a possessor of the animal has not posted a security deposit or bond as provided in subsections (15) and (18) or requested a hearing as described in subsection (16), the animal is forfeited, and the animal control agency may dispose of the animal by transfer to another animal control agency, humane euthanasia, or adoption.